microsoft/vscode-react-native/test/smoke/docs/run-locally.md

-# Running smoke tests locally
+# Running automated smoke tests locally

 Tests supports running on **Windows 10**, **MacOS Mojave** and **Ubuntu 18.04** machines.
 Use instructions respected to your machine type.